Groundfish Assessment Program Bottom Trawl Surveys

 Who is conducting the research?

-Scientists from the Alaska Fisheries Science Center conduct these bottom trawl surveys with participation from the Alaska Department of Fish & Game (ADF&G), the International Pacific Halibut Commission (IPHC), and universities.
-This research is conducted on chartered fishing vessels.
+Scientists from the Alaska Fisheries Science Center’s Groundfish Assessment Program (GAP) conduct these bottom trawl surveys with participation from the Alaska Department of Fish & Game (ADF&G), the International Pacific Halibut Commission (IPHC), universities, and other organizations.
+This research is conducted primarily on chartered fishing vessels.

 What is the research objective?